Tyddan/Tyddan.github.io/README.md

 To add/change icons, find the icon you like on their page and then use the following syntax to insert:

 ```<i class="fas fa-[ICON ID HERE]"></i>```

-#### Versioning

-I would've liked to include this library using a CDN instead of including the files locally but FontAwesome requires an email address to use their CDN so you're on own configuring that.

 ## Technical Details